Athletics at the 2016 Summer Olympics – Men's 200 metres: Qualification

 A National Olympic Committee (NOC) could enter up to 3 qualified athletes in the men's 200 metres event if all athletes meet the entry standard during the qualifying period.
 (The limit of 3 has been in place since the 1930 Olympic Congress.)
 The qualifying standard was 20.50 seconds.
 The qualifying period was from 1 May 2015 to 11 July 2016.
 The qualifying time standards could be obtained in various meets during the given period that have the approval of the IAAF.
 Only outdoor meets were eligible for the sprints and short hurdles, including the 200 metres.
 NOCs could also use their universality place—each NOC could enter one male athlete regardless of time if they had no male athletes meeting the entry standard for an athletics event—in the 200 metres.

 Competition format

 The competition featured three rounds: a quarterfinals stage with ten races, three semifinal races, and a single final.
 Each race featured eight athletes.
 The top two from each quarterfinal and the next four fastest overall progressed to the semifinals.
 The top two finishers in each of the three semifinals reach the final, alongside the next two fastest overall.

 Records

-Before this competition, the existing world and Olympic records were as follows.
+Prior to this competition, the existing global and area records were as follows:

 The following national records were established during the competition: